abhiram25/LS_120_notes/Lesson1_notes/intro.md

 Kevin = Instructor.new
 ```

+Now the code above looks much cleaner.

+If multiple classes share multiple methods, then we can avoid repetive code
+using a `module`

 The module `SupportAndMaintain` were created because TA's and Instructors
 share responsibilities regarding support
 and maintaining the website.